 Consider Lighting Design and Aesthetics

 Lighting doesn’t just have to be about function!
 It’s a great opportunity to bring design into your space.
-As I mentioned, the new pot lights are laid out in a symmetrical grid, which is very pleasing to the idea.
+As I mentioned, the new pot lights are laid out in a symmetrical grid, which is very pleasing to the eye.
 In addition to that, there are these stand-out pendant lights in the center of the kitchen.

 I really love these pendant lights.
-They provide great task lighting and a great ambiance to the space.
+They provide ideal task lighting and a great ambiance to the space.
 They are also a really attractive fixture that ties in really well with the brass hardware package on these cabinets.
 Think about the design, about how it’s going to look—not only the function of how it’s going to light your space.

 So overall in this space, the result is this beautiful open concept kitchen, with a smart, linear lighting design, and really attractive fixtures in here to help round it all out.